PR Firm Offers Social Media Tips

 - Repeat your tweets.
 I repeat my tweets four times, eight hours apart.
 I can prove that this increases click-throughs by a factor of four.
 The assumption that everyone sees your posts no matter what time you share them is wrong.
 I don’t repeat posts on Google+ or Facebook because this practice isn’t accepted there.

-There is no right and wrong in social media.
+There is no single blueprint for social media.
 There’s only what works for you and what doesn’t.